The Seahawks are finally ready to take the field at training camp. Here’s what we’ll watch for.

 That indicates the team thinks everyone else can be ready for the start of the season, maybe the most notable being running back Chris Carson, who suffered a season-ending hip fracture last December.

 That’s not really a surprise because the team has said all along the hope was he’d be ready for the season, though the assumption has been he won’t do much in camp.

 Seattle doesn’t have a lot of running-back depth at the moment after waiving both undrafted rookie free-agent running backs it signed — Patrick Carr and Anthony Jones — leaving just five on the roster.
 That would seem to indicate optimism for the health of players who remain, including newcomer Carlos Hyde, who had offseason shoulder surgery.

+Still, seeing who is and isn’t practicing is always one of the key intrigues of the beginning of workouts.

 The line on the line